KalebDykema/Kaleb-Dykema-s-React-Boilerplate/README.md

-# Getting Started with Create React App
+# My React Boilerplate

+This is a React boilerplate I configured to quickly create a project that uses React, Typescript, and SASS.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts